Social Work Courses

 SW 298 Independent Study

-This course immediately precedes the Field Practicum (Social Work 380).
-Students integrate principles and skills of culturally competent assessment, planning, intervention, and evaluation with diverse clients – micro, mezzo, and macro.
-They roleplay diverse practice situations and articulate implications of social policy for cross-cultural practice.
+This course immediately precedes Social Work 380: Field Practicum.
+Students integrate principles and skills of culturally competent assessment, planning, intervention, and evaluation with diverse clients – individuals, families, groups, organizations, and communities.
+They role play diverse practice situations and articulate implications of social policy for cross-cultural practice.
 Brief immersion opportunities in diverse communities are included.
 Additional fee.
 Prerequisite: Social Work 261.
 For senior majors only.
 Offered annually in September.

 SW 380 Field Practicum (3 credits)

 This capstone course is for senior majors.
-Students complete a community-based project commonly assigned to a beginning-level generalist social worker.
-Weekly seminars introduce auxiliary skills and knowledge for beginning workers with an emphasis on ethical decision-making.
-Students discuss current social work issues and provide peer consultation with projects.
-Evaluation includes: a report of project results; analysis of decision-making in relation to theory, human diversity, policy, and ethics; and assessment of demonstrated mastery of major competencies.
+Students complete a portfolio to illustrate their readiness to begin practice as a generalist social worker.
+Classes emphasize auxiliary skills and knowledge in leadership.
+Students discuss emerging social work issues and provide peer assistance with portfolios.
+Evaluation includes: oral presentation, ethics case analysis, portfolio assignments, and overall mastery of program competencies.
 Prerequisite: social work majors who have satisfactorily completed Social Work 380.
 Offered annually in the spring semester.

 SW 394 Academic Internship